Ethnic groups in the Caucasus: Turkic

+By population

 By location

 This gives ethnic locations about 1775 before the Russians came.
 NECLS means 'Northeast Caucasian Language Speakers' and NWCLS means 'Northwest Caucasian Language Speakers'.
 The linguistic nationalities that we now recognise are somewhat artificial.
-Two hundred years, ago a person’s loyalty was to their friends, kin, village and chief and not primarily to their language group.
+Two hundred years, ago a person's loyalty was to their friends, kin, village and chief and not primarily to their language group.
 The difference between steppe, mountain and plain was far more important than difference of language.
 Only the southern half (and the southernmost part of Dagestan) had organized states, usually Persian or Turkish vassals and few, if any, of these states corresponded well to language groups.

 Northern Lowlands: The Turkic-speaking Nogai nomads occupied almost all of the steppe north of the Caucasus.
 In the nineteenth century they were pushed far southeast to their present location.
 Formerly part of the eastern steppe was occupied by Kalmyks – Buddhist Mongols who migrated from Dzungaria about 1618.
 In 1771 many returned to their original homeland and they contracted to their present location in the far northeast, Nogais temporarily taking their place.
 In the southeast were the isolated Terek Cossacks.
 Their settlements later grew into the North Caucasus Line.
 There were a few Turkmens in the center of the steppe.

 North Slope: The western two thirds was occupied by Circassians – NWCLS divided into twelve or so tribes.
 They long resisted the Russians and in 1864 several hundred thousand of them were expelled to the Ottoman Empire.
 To their east were the Kabardians – NWCLS similar to the Circassians but with a different political organization.
 The term Lesser Kabardia refers to the eastern area.
 South of the eastern Circassian-Kabardians were three groups that seem to have been driven into the high mountains about 500 years previously.
 The Karachays and Balkars spoke similar Turkic languages.
 East of the Balkars were the Ossetians – Iranian speakers descended from the ancient Alans who controlled the future Georgian Military Road and had a growing Christian minority.
 East of the future highway was a north-south band of Ingush – NECLS similar to the Chechens.
 The numerous Chechens to the east were later to wage the long Murid War against the Russians.
 For the small groups south of the Ingush-Chechens see South Slope below.
 To the east along the coast were the Turkic Kumyks.